ml-opensource/reality-check/README.md

 ## Thanks

-[Yasuhito Nagatomo](https://www.atarayosd.com) is an inspiration with the highly useful [RealityDump.swift](https://github.com/ynagatomo/ARPlasticOcean/blob/366c025c7c3bbdd7cdfd03a4fa43595503c00713/arplasticocean/Utilities/RealityDump.swift) helper and his general contributions to the field.
+[Yasuhito Nagatomo](https://www.atarayosd.com) is an inspiration with the highly useful [RealityDump.swift](https://github.com/ynagatomo/ARPlasticOcean/blob/366c025c7c3bbdd7cdfd03a4fa43595503c00713/arplasticocean/Utilities/RealityDump.swift) helper and his many contributions to the field.

+[Max Cobb](https://maxxfrazer.medium.com/) thanks for all your articles and repositories.
+Many roadblocks have been cleared up because of this.

+[Andy Jazz](https://medium.com/@arkit) there's no related question in stack overflow that he hasn't answered (and many times created) in the best way possible.

 ## Contributing